For Starters…What is Thermal ?

 The film will “shout out” its location.
 You see a black signature in the camera.

-Attaching the thermal film to a vehicle, person, dog, or the ground, instantly strengthens your operations communication.
+By attaching the thermal film to a vehicle, person, dog, or the ground, you instantly strengthens your operations communication.

 Therefore, your units can detect and determine how and where to proceed with an accuracy.
 A real advantage not available prior to thermal film technology.
 In the end, you protect and save lives.